CBD versus Melatonin For Sleep

 Melatonin does work better if taken on an empty stomach and ingested CBD is preferable to take with food (under-the-tongue CBD sprays don't benefit either way).
-However, it's important to note that any gains or losses in potency are quite miniscule for both melatonin and CBD.
+However, it's important to note that any gains or losses in potency are quite minuscule for both melatonin and CBD.
 Therefore, we suggest using your chosen sleep aid (or the combination of the two) both with or without food.

 Can I drink alcohol before using CBD or melatonin?

 Firstly, it's important to note that alcohol is detremental to healthy sleep, so it's not suggested that you consume alcohol for the purpose of drifting to sleep.
 Furthermore, alcohol can negatively alter how the melatonin interacts with your body, meaning that it's advisable to keep the two separate.

 Can I fly with CBD and melatonin sleep products?

 Because CBD and melatonin is legal throughout all of the US, you’re safe to bring such ingredients on your domestic travels.
 However, this policy doesn’t apply everywhere.
 Some countries require CBD users to have a prescription, and others outright ban them.
 More regions are open-minded to melatonin, but it’s still smart to consult with the specific laws of your travel destination.

 Is there a risk of CBD or melatonin being addictive?

 Neither CBD nor melatonin has addictive, habit-forming properties, as confirmed by the World Health Organization and other leading authorities.

 Which sleep aid tends to be more expensive - melatonin or CBD?